 There aren’t hard and fast rules about the difference between a pocket square and a handkerchief, but Webster’s defines a handkerchief as “a small, square piece of linen, cotton, silk, etc., for wiping the nose, eyes, or face, or carried or worn for ornament.”
 A pocket square, though, is only worn for ornament and is not intended for use as a rag.

 Just like all squares are rectangles, all pocket squares are handkerchiefs, but not the other way around.
 So, to keep things straight, we’ll use the phrase pocket square from here on out.

-There are many ways to fold a pocket square and we’ve seen them all, from the uptight “TV fold” with its rigid 90-degree angles that make it look more like a piece of looseleaf paper in your pocket to the flamboyant, my-jacket-just-threw-up-paisleys look.
+There are many ways to fold this accessory and we’ve seen them all, from the uptight “TV fold” with its rigid 90-degree angles that make it look more like a piece of looseleaf paper in your pocket to the flamboyant, my-jacket-just-threw-up-paisleys look.

-It seems most guys fall into two camps, they don’t even attempt to wear a pocket square, or they go way over the top with their pocket square folds.
+It seems most guys fall into two camps, they don’t even attempt to wear one, or they go way over the top with their folds.

-Chocolate Drop Pocket Square by Armstrong & Wilson
+Chocolate Drop Pocket Square by Armstrong and Wilson

 Brown Wool Pocket Square by Black Lapel